8 Reasons Why You Should Be Investing in Digital Marketing Now

 For years, the commercial real estate industry has been shifting toward digital engagement, but a tidal wave of change has accelerated that shift in the last two years.
 Despite the persistence of the COVID-19 pandemic, the world continues to move, and the commercial real estate market is increasingly transitioning online to adapt.

-To stay ahead of the mass transition to a more digital process, commercial real estate brokers and agents need to be investing in digital marketing now.
+To stay ahead of the mass transition to a more digital process, CRE brokers and agents need to be investing in real estate digital marketing now.

 1.More Customers Online Than Ever Before